>> Last Updated on

 In case you plan on upgrading your memory a year or two down the line, it might be difficult to find exactly the same model numbers and specifications.
 Models tend to change stats quickly and evolve in availability during their lifecycle.
 Sometimes, very old RAM can even become more expensive than faster RAM, after a while.
 So go ahead and fill up that motherboard right away.
-Otherwise, you'll need to buy RAM that are as similar in specs, and still on the compatibility list of the motherboard.
+Otherwise, you'll need to buy RAM that has exactly the same specs, and still on the compatibility list of the motherboard.

-ECC or 'Error-Correcting Memory' is a type of memory that is corrects itself of the most common RAM errors.
+ECC or 'Error-Correcting Memory' is a type of memory that corrects itself of the most common RAM errors.
 Even in RAM errors seem unnoticeable to the user, it requires repeat operations, and it can create file corruptions.
-Self correcting memory avoids those repeat operations and possible corruptions, for better efficiency and reliability.
+Self-correcting memory avoids those repeat operations and possible corruptions, for better efficiency and reliability.

 It is only used for server computers and Xeon processors that need a very high level of optimization.
-Of course, ECC memory is more expensive for the same speed, because server hardware always come with better longevity and extended support.
-If you are absolutely intent on building a dual processor system, then this will be what you need.
+Of course, ECC memory is more expensive for the same speed, because of the fact that server hardware always come with better longevity and extended support.
+If you are absolutely intent on building a dual-processor system, then this will be what you need.